NikosAlexandris/pvgis-prototype/docs/reference/solar_irradiance.md

 The default source for the global and direct horizontal irradiance components is SARAH2/2 products.
-The diffusee components (sky-reflected and ground-reflected) are calculated based on former inputs.
+The diffuse components (sky-reflected and ground-reflected) are calculated based on former inputs.

 ### Ground-reflected irradiance